SEED-platform/seed/docs/source/linux.rst

     $ sudo /usr/local/bin/uwsgi --http :80 --module standalone_uwsgi --max-requests 5000 --pidfile /tmp/uwsgi.pid --single-interpreter --enable-threads --cheaper-initial 1 -p 4

 .. warning::

     Note that uwsgi has port set to ``80``.
-In a production setting, a dedicated web server such as Nginx would be receiving requests on port 80 and passing requests to uwsgi running on a different port, e.g 8000.
+In a production setting, a dedicated web server such as NGINX would be receiving requests on port 80 and passing requests to uwsgi running on a different port, e.g 8000.